rifandani/vscode-ecosystem/src/docs/colorize.md

 The differences are:

 1. Full refactor to `typescript`
-2. Supports more color format
+2. Supports more color format using `colorjs.io`
-3. Only one config properties
+3. Only 1 config properties

 ## Commands

 This extension contributes the following commands to the Command palette.

-- `Toggle colorize`: enable or disable the web colors colorizer
+- `veco.colorize.toggleEnabled`: Toggle enable/disable the web colors colorizer

 ## Configurations